code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 <a name=cap></a>
 ### CAP Theorem ([Consistency](#con) [Availability](#av) [Partition-Tolerance](#pt))
-Only 2 out 3 can be guaranteed.
+CAP theorem says: Only 2 out 3 can be guaranteed.
+- **What 2 can be combined**
+  - _1. CP:_ When nodes are partitioned, then consistency can be achieved.
+  - _2. AP:_ nodes remain online even if they can't communicate with each other
+  - _3. CA:_ data is consistent between all nodes - as long as all nodes are online

 <a name=con></a>
 ### Consistency